iDevPy/Morris/README.md

 #### Recommended Secrets:

 These secrets are highly recommended to add for your specific project.
-- `DOCKER_HUB_REPO`: The Docker repository to push to, in the format `username/repository`.
+- `DOCKER_HUB_REPO`: The Docker repository to push to, in the format `username/repository` (all lowercase no capitalization).
 Defaults to the format of your GitHub repo if not set -- this is where you will store your container.
 - `BASE_DIR`: The default Django project location is `src/` as you see in this repo.
 If you have a different location, you can set it here.

 #### Optional Secrets: